 Students can find information about the payment arrangement options by selecting "Paying for College" from our main web page.
 Some students may qualify for a payment deferment based on their funding source.
 Please visit www.normandale.edu/paying-for-college for more information.
 If tuition, fees and/or the cost of books are being paid through approved government or private agencies or an educational plan, such as a 529 or scholarship, the student must notify the Payments & Billing Office prior to the payment deadline.
+Documentation of such payments can be sent to

+PaymentBilling@normandale.edu.
 If a student's third-party sponsoring agency does not make payment for any reason after being billed by the college, the student will be responsible for paying any unpaid balances.